Hong Leong Bank: Acquisition of EON Bank

 On 6 May 2011, Hong Leong Bank announced that it had completed its acquisition on EON Capital Bhd's assets and liabilities, making EON Bank part of Hong Leong Bank Group.

 Within close to 8 weeks, the legal vesting was concluded where all assets and liabilities of the former EON Bank was vested into HLB.
 The merger creates the country's fourth-largest bank with an asset size of more than RM140 billion, with a total of 329 branches.

 Corporate affairs

 Personal banking

 The bank provides banking services and financial products, which include property, auto, personal loans, payment products, share financing, investment, and insurance, as well as deposits and remittance to individuals and small businesses.

 Business and corporate banking

-Principal business activities include the provision of banking solutions such as deposit and loan services covering business current account, interest-bearing auto-sweep as well as fixed deposit, and financing options ranging from asset acquisition, working capital, and debt capital market structures, for corporate, commercial and SME client base.
-HLB also specializes in the provision of transaction banking solutions via cash management, trade financing and services.
+Principal business activities include the provision of banking such as deposit and loan services covering business current account, interest-bearing auto-sweep as well as fixed deposit, and financing options ranging from asset acquisition, working capital, and debt capital market structures, for corporate, commercial and SME client base.
+HLB also specializes in the provision of transaction banking via cash management, trade financing and services.